MANAGEMENT

 -

-Positive Reinforcement: Use positive reinforcement to promote appropriate behaviors, rather than punishment.
+Positive Reinforcement: Use positive reinforcement to promote appropriate behaviours, rather than punishment.

 -

-Challenging Behaviors: Understand that challenging behaviors may be a result of anxiety, pain, frustration, lack of sleep, or illness, and address them with appropriate strategies.
+Challenging Behaviours: These may be a result of anxiety, pain, frustration, lack of sleep, or illness.
+Understand that all behaviour is communication; address them with appropriate strategies.
 Avoid additional medication / sedatives, until the source has been identified.
-All behaviour is communication.

 Angelman Syndrome: What It Is, Symptoms & Treatment